Las Vegas algorithm: Example

 As mentioned above, Las Vegas algorithms always return correct results.
 The code above illustrates this property.
-The goal is to find an index in the array A that contains the value 1.
-A variable k is generated randomly; after k is generated, k is used to index the array A. If this index contains the value 1, then k is returned; otherwise, the algorithm repeats this process until it finds 1.
-Although this Las Vegas algorithm is guaranteed to find the correct answer, it does not have a fixed runtime; due to the randomization (in line 4 of the above code), it is possible for arbitrarily much time to elapse before the algorithm terminates.
+The goal is to find an index in the array a that contains the value 1.
+A variable k is generated randomly; after k is generated, k is used to index the array a.
+If this index contains the value 1, then k is returned; otherwise, the algorithm repeats this process until it finds 1.
+Although this Las Vegas algorithm is guaranteed to find the correct answer, it does not have a fixed runtime; due to the randomization, it is possible for arbitrarily much time to elapse before the algorithm terminates.

 Definition

 This section provides the conditions that characterize an algorithm's being of Las Vegas type.